-Daytime Running Lights (Canadian Models)
+Daytime Running Lights

-With the headlight switch off, the high beam headlights come on with reduced brightness when you turn the ignition switch to the ON (II) position and release the parking brake.
+Canadian models only With the headlight switch off or in the 2005 position, the high beam headlights and the high beam indicator come on with reduced brightness when you turn the ignition switch to the ON (II) position and release the parking brake.
 They remain on until you turn the ignition switch off, even if you set the parking brake.